blalond/send-and-archive/README.md

 When composing a reply or forward:

-1. **Using the Toolbar Button**: Click the "Send and Archive" button in the compose window (button is only enabled for replies/forwards)
+1. **Using the Toolbar Button**: Click the "Send and Archive" button in the compose window (button is only enabled for replies/forwards with archive folder configured)
 2. **Using the Keyboard**: Press `Ctrl+Shift+S`

 The extension will: